Boardleash/nocnoc/README.md

 >	After the download is complete, go to where you downloaded the file.
 The file will likely have been downloaded as a text file (.txt extension).
 Rename the file to "**nocnoc**" (don't inlcude the .txt extension).

 >	Right click the file and click on "**Properties**", then click on the "**Permissions**" tab.
 Check the "**Allow executing file as program**" box.
+>		If this is already checked off, then no need to do anything.

 >	After doing the above, you can right click on the file and select the "**Run as a program**" option.
 The script will open a terminal session and execute.